Jim Cumbes: Cricket

 Much of Jim Cumbes's early cricket career was limited by his full-time involvement in League football.
 He made his Lancashire debut against Worcestershire in late August 1963.
 In a game ruined by bad weather, only 55 overs were possible, although in this time Cumbes did manage to take his maiden First-Class wicket, that of Worcestershire captain Don Kenyon.
 However, it was to be almost three years before he played another First-Class match, and when that came (against Kent) his 4–42 was rather overshadowed by Derek Underwood's outstanding return of 6–9 for Lancashire's opponents.

 Moving to Surrey for the 1968 season, Cumbes at last managed a long run in the side, and took 54 wickets at 17.68 including 6–35 against Oxford University and 6–47 against Hampshire.
 He was rather less successful the following year, and did not play First-Class cricket at all in 1970, although he did appear in two John Player League games.

 For 1971 Cumbes returned to Lancashire, but played only for two months between mid-May and mid-July due to football commitments.
 Partially due to business interests he moved to Worcestershire.
 Here he stayed for the best part of a decade with reasonable success, especially in 1977 when he claimed 51 wickets and produced his best innings bowling of 6–24 against Yorkshire to help his side to an innings victory.
 He was capped by the county the following year, an award heralded by Wisden 1978, who commented on the player's great popularity.

 By now playing a great deal of one-day cricket, Cumbes's final year as a player, 1982, was spent with his fourth county, Warwickshire, for whom he took 21 wickets, the last of these being Middlesex and England wicket-keeper Paul Downton.
 During the season, he suffered a punctured lung during the Sunday League match at Grace Road from which he rapidly recovered.

-He was a long serving Chief Executive of Lancashire County Cricket Club, having held the post from 1998 to 2012.
+He was chief executive of Lancashire County Cricket Club from 1998 to 2012.
 On the pitch, during his tenure the team flattered to deceive until, forced by financial austerity to depend on local players, in 2011 they won the County Championship outright for the first time since 1934.
 Off the pitch, Old Trafford had become run down and an anachronism in the world of 21st century stadia.
 Cumbes led the fight against billionaire Albert Gubay and his commercial interests that tried to derail the – now well advanced – redevelopment of the ground.

 Cumbes said of his time as Chief Executive: "In terms of achievement and satisfaction, I think sowing the seeds of the redevelopment in 2003, and then seeing it through with everyone else associated at the club, has given me the most satisfaction.
 At no stage was the process easy, and at times the difficulties almost overwhelmed us.
 But everyone stuck at it.
 We had no alternative, no Plan B."